Local Search For SMT On Linear and Multilinear Real Arithmetic: Interval-based Operation

 \subsection{Equi-make Intervals}

 Based on the variables' {\it satisfying domain} to clauses, we observe that operations assigning the variable to any value in a given interval would satisfy the same amount of falsified clauses, that is, they have the same {\it make value}.
-This leads to a concept called {\it equi-make interval}.
+We call such interval as {\it equi-make interval}.

 \begin{definition} Given an SMT(RA) formula $F$ and an assignment $\alpha$ to its variables, for a variable $x$, an {\bf equi-make interval} is a maximal interval $I$ such that all operations $op(x,v)$ with $v\in I$ have the same make value. \end{definition}